Yourmaskguy/Customer-Demographics-Sales-insight/README.md

 ### Data Description:

 The dataset comprises the following columns:

 •	Invoice id: Computer generated sales slip invoice identification number.

 •	Branch: Branch of supercenter (A, B, and C).

 •	City: Location of supercenters.

 •	Customer type: Type of customers (1 for Members, 0 for Normal customers).

 •	Gender: Gender of customer (M for Male, F for Female).

 •	Product line: General item categorization groups.

 •	Unit price: Price of each product in $.

 •	Quantity: Number of products purchased by customer.

 •	Tax: 5% tax fee for customer buying.

 •	Total: Total price including tax.

 •	Date: Date of purchase (January 2019 to March 2019).

 •	Time: Purchase time (10am to 8pm).

 •	Payment: Payment method used by customer (Cash, Credit card, Ewallet).

 •	COGS: Cost of goods sold.

 •	Gross margin percentage: Gross margin percentage.

 •	Gross income: Gross income.

 •	Rating: Customer satisfaction rating (scale of 1 to 10).

 ### Tool

 -Excel [Download-here](https://www.microsoft.com/en-us/microsoft-365/excel)

+### Data Cleaning/Preparation

+In the initial data preparation phase, we performed the following task
+1. Data loading and inspection
+2. Handling missing values
+3. Data cleaning and formatting